sous-chefs/aws/README.md

 ===============

 In order to manage AWS components, authentication credentials need to be available to the node.
-There are 2 way to handle this:
+There are 3 ways to handle this:

 1. explicitly pass credentials parameter to the resource
+2. use the credentials in the `~/.aws/credentials` file
-2. or let the resource pick up credentials from the IAM role assigned to the instance
+3. let the resource pick up credentials from the IAM role assigned to the instance

+**Also new** resources can now assume an STS role, with support for MFA as well.
+Instructions are below in the relevant section.

 ## Using resource parameters